javi-castillo/javi-castillo.github.io/content/publication/mi-knowledge-aware-2024/index.md

 authors:
 - Li Mi
 - Xianjie Dai
-- Javiera Castillo-Navarro
+- admin
 - Devis Tuia
 date: '2024-10-25'
 publishDate: '2024-12-29T17:29:25.053661Z'
 publication_types:
 - manuscript
-publication: '*arXiv*'
+publication: 'IEEE Transactions on Geoscience and Remote Sensing (accepted)'
 doi: 10.48550/arXiv.2405.03373
 abstract: Image-based retrieval in large Earth observation archives is challenging because one needs to navigate across thousands of candidate matches only with the